 Ugali

-(African cornmeal mush)
+(East African cornmeal mush)

-Known as ugali in Kenya and Tanzania, this starchy, porridge-like side dish goes by different names in sub-Saharan Africa.
+Known as ugali in Kenya and Tanzania, this starchy, polenta-like side dish goes by different names in sub-Saharan Africa.
 In Malawi and Zambia it is called nsima or nshima.
 The South African name for it is pap or mealie pap.
 Zimbabweans call it sadza.

 4 to 6 servings